Misioslav/expressvpn/README.md

       - SERVER=smart # By default container will connect to smart location, list of available locations you can find below
       - DDNS=yourDdnsDomain # optional
       - IP=yourStaticIp # optional - won't work if DDNS is setup
+      - BEAERER=ipInfoAccessToken # optional can be taken from ipinfo.io
       #### These will only work if DDNS or IP are set. ####
       - HEALTHCHECK=healthchecks.ioId # optional can be taken from healthchecks.io
       #####################################################